 For example some people might find both languages very easy to use if they have prior programming experience, while a novice might have difficulty with both.
 Whichever level you classify yourself at, you must get started as soon as possible.

-Why Python has been on the rise
+Why the Python Programming Language has been on the rise

 Python has been around for much longer than PowerShell, but it really seems to be in the lime light lately.
 Companies are really looking for Python skilled employees that know how to work in big data, machine learning, and even artificial intelligence.

 Python’s versatility makes it an excellent candidate to learn as a first programming language, and as an advanced code language that you can use in both Windows and Linux, as well as other operating Systems, making it highly versatile.

 Microsoft’s PowerShell is also able to run in other operating systems now, other than Windows, which also makes it quite versatile as far as programming languages go.

 Python has a few more advantages in terms of coding, too.
 With Python syntax only requiring indentations to signify code blocks, it can be easier for beginners and those with little programming experience to understand what is going on inside the program.